ChurchApps/FreeShowWeb/src/routes/docs/tools/+page.md

 ### Groups

 Here you will find all of the current groups in the current show, and a list of all your global groups.
-Click or drag them to the center to add them to the current layout.
+Click or drag them to the center to add them to the current arrangement.

 ### Media

-See all of the media layers in all of the layouts.
+See all of the media layers in all of the arrangements.
 This includes all of the backgrounds, audio, microphones and actions.

 ### Metadata